MY SITE

 2. An appeal to residents to seek those interested in being nominated.

 a.
-Soliciting nominees: announcements at JPNA Board meeting, neighborhood newsletters/list serve/ or website notice.
-A deadline for nominations is clearly communicated in every announcement– suggested 2 weeks prior to Dec Meeting.
+Soliciting nominees: announcements at JPNA Board meeting, neighborhood newsletters/list serve/or website notice

 b.
-Self nomination: Anyone interested in being a candidate for Board office or Area Representative is asked to contact a member of the Nominating Committee.
+Self-nomination: Anyone interested in being a candidate for a Board office or an Area Representative is asked to contact amember of the Nominating Committee.

 c.
-Nomination by others: If a Board member, or another neighborhood resident learns of a resident's interest in serving on the JPNA Board, that individual is invited to submit that information to the nominating committee.
+Nomination by others: If a Board member, or another neighborhood resident learns of a resident's interest in serving on the JPNA Board, that individual is invited to submit their information to the Nominating Committee.

-Interview/Documentation-This process starts with a list of nominees and ends with completion of interviews and preparation of a slate for December:
+B. Interview/Documentation-This process starts with a list of nominees and ends with completion of interviews and preparation of a slate for December.

 b. to inform the prospective nominee of the requirements of the position for which they are being nominated, including the time commitment.